-The Royal Institute of Philosophy is pleased to announce that 2024 will see the second year of the Nayef Al-Rodhan International Book Prize in Transdisciplinary Philosophy.
+The Royal Institute of Philosophy is pleased to announce the launch of the Nayef Al-Rodhan 2025 International Book Prize in Transdisciplinary Philosophy.

-For the 2024 edition of the Prize, submissions are welcome from publishers anywhere in the world.
-The books must be available in English, and need to have been published no earlier than January 1st 2021.
-The closing date for submissions is 23.59 (UK time) on Sunday, 19th May 2024.
+For this year’s edition of the Prize, submissions are welcome from publishers anywhere in the world.
+The books must be available in English, and need to have been published no earlier than January 1st 2022.
+Additional requirements are listed below.
+The closing date for submissions is 23.59 (UK time) on Friday, 18th April 2025.

 The Prize submissions will be assessed for academic merit and rigour by a panel of highly respected academics and practitioners reflecting the transdisciplinary nature of the Prize.